flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 ### In line with style

-The icon should be in line with the contemporary icon style.
+The icon should be somewhat in line with the contemporary icon styles (i.e. not look like it hasn't been updated in decades).
+The [GNOME](https://developer.gnome.org/hig/guidelines/app-icons.html) and [KDE ](https://develop.kde.org/hig/style/icons/colorful/application/) app icon guidelines are examples of the kind of style your icon should align with.

 ## App Name